Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 Long-Term Health Risks

-Prolonged consumption of alcohol carries significant health dangers.
+Prolonged consumption of alcohol carries significant health dangers and health complications.
 Long-lasting abuse of alcohol can lead to the development of liver cirrhosis, and it is also associated with an increased likelihood of high blood pressure and heart disease.
 A direct connection exists between enduring ethanol abuse and serious liver ailments including cirrhosis, alcoholic hepatitis, and liver cancer—each potentially fatal without comprehensive medical intervention.
+Prolonged ethanol consumption can also lead to liver failure, necessitating a liver transplant in severe cases.

 Lastly, chronic intake poses substantial cardiovascular threats like elevated blood pressure levels along with a heightened chance for strokes.
 These issues highlight grave health consequences resulting from sustained alcoholic beverage consumption.